Table Of Contents

 Philips Respironics lab analysis found degraded foam produced several potentially harmful chemicals in ventilator machines, including:

 - Toluene diisocyanate – A chemical used to make foams and coatings.
-Health hazards include: Eye damage, skin irritation, may be fatal if inhaled, respiratory irritation and cancer.
+Health hazards include Eye damage, skin irritation, which may be fatal if inhaled, respiratory irritation, and cancer.

 How Does a CPAP Machine Work?